AqwamCreates/DataPredict/docs/API/Models/DeepDoubleDuelingQLearningV1.md

 #### Returns:

-* ModelParameters1: First model parameters that was used by the model.
+* AdvantageModelParameters1: First advantage model parameters that was used by the model.

 ### getModelParameters2()

 Sets model parameters to be used by the model.

 ```
-DeepDoubleQLearning:getModelParameters2(doNotDeepCopy: boolean): ModelParameters
+DeepDoubleQLearning:getAdvantageModelParameters2(doNotDeepCopy: boolean): ModelParameters
 ```

 #### Parameters: